ignmiz/ATC_Console/README.md

  - main project - `./ATCConsole.pro` - containing C++ source code of simulator using Qt 5.6 libraries
  - test project - `./test/ATCConsoleTest.pro` - containing C++ unit tests using own solution based on QtTest

 Sometimes `main.cpp` files from both projects may be mixed up during compilation.
-If that happens, I would reccommend either total separation of both projects or decorating the `main.cpp` name (e.g. `main_.cpp`) in the other project.
+If that happens, I would recommend either total separation of both projects or decorating the `main.cpp` name (e.g. `main_.cpp`) in the other project.

 ## Installation
 Code can be downloaded and built straight away using qmake in Qt Toolkit with Qt Libraries version of at least 5.6.
 Alternatively, you can convert it to CMake and go from there (you will need to provide Qt Libraries manually).